Sunflower Head Bird Feeders

 Cut the dried stalk off the feeder.
 Punch a hole near the top of the seed head by using a long nail and a hammer and string a piece of plastic-coated twine (we call it baler twine here) through the seedhead.

 The plastic-coated twine allows the seedhead to naturally swing in the wind without cutting into the seedhead, or the tree or rubbing through if hung from the shepherd’s hook it’s tied to.
-As an added bonus it is strong and waterproof.
+As a bonus, it is strong and waterproof.

 Now, I have free sunflower head bird feeders hanging around my yard starting in late fall and into the long, long, Wisconsin winter.